nymea/nymea-wiki/Getting-started.md

     $ sudo service guhd restart

-### Start the service
+### Get the status of the daemon
-In order to find out if the service is running you can call following command:
+In order to find out if the service is running or not you can call following command:

     $ sudo service guhd status